iqtree/cmaple/README.md

 ## Installation

-CMAPLE executables for different platforms such as Linux, OSX, and Windows are available at [CMAPLE-RELEASES][CMAPLE_RELEASES].
+CMAPLE executables for different platforms such as Linux, OSX, and Windows are <TBU>attached in the paper submission.

-In the release package, we provide two excutables `cmaple` and `cmaple-aa` for analysing DNA and amino acid data, respectively.
+In the release package, we provide two excutables `cmaple` and `cmaple-aa`, tailored for DNA and amino acid data, respectively.
 For simplicity, we use `cmaple` in the following examples.

 ## Usage examples